noel-thomson/webpack-react-starter/README.md

 # webpack-react-starter

-Each step to create this configuration has been documented in **details.js**
+Each step taken to create this configuration has been documented in **details.js**